Images Depict Mature Plants

-The Original Endless Summer Hydrangea Shrubs (Hydrangea macrophylla 'Bailmer') bloom on new growth as opposed to most mophead hydrangeas that need multiple seasons to produce blooms.
-They will produce blooms throughout the spring and summer months giving more color and visual appeal to your garden.
+The Original Endless Summer Hydrangea Shrubs (Hydrangea macrophylla 'Bailmer') bloom on new growth instead of most mophead hydrangeas that need multiple seasons to produce flowers.
+They will have buds throughout the spring and summer, giving your garden more color and visual appeal.

 Endless Summer Hydrangeas have bloom clusters that can grow up to 6 inches in diameter, and once your hydrangea gets started, it will bloom pink or blue colors all summer long.
 These flowers stay true blue in most soil types, but like all classic hydrangeas, the flowers will lean toward lavender or even pink if the soil is less acidic.
 It only takes a few of these beauties to fill up a bed.

-Endless Summer Hydrangea Shrubs are fast-growing flowering shrubs that quickly grow to 6 feet high and just as wide every year.
+Endless Summer Hydrangea Shrubs are fast-growing flowering shrubs growing to 6 feet high and just as wide yearly.
 They make great statement plants in your front yard under trees where they can receive partial shade.
 They also thrive as foundation plants or backing up a classic cottage border.
-Endless Summer Hydrangeas made it to our "Woodie's Favorite Spring Flowering Shrub" list.

 |Mature Height:||3 to 4 feet|